-Ms Anne Anderson - Non-Executive Director

-Qualifications BEc, MAF, GAICD Experience and expertise Before her NED and committee roles, she completed an executive car 35 years spanning the energy and global financial services sectors.
-She Anne is an experienced non-executive director, chair and independent adviser.
+Ms Anne Anderson - Non-Executive Director Qualifications - BEc, MAF, GAICD BEc, MAF, GAICD Experience and expertise Anne is an experienced non-executive director, chair and independent adviser.
 Before her NED and committee roles, she completed an executive career of over 35 years spanning the energy and global financial services sectors.
 She held several Managing Director roles with UBS Asset Management, including leading its Asia Pacific Fixed Income business.
 Anne currently serves as NED of leading Australian wealth manager, BTFM and was previously on an unlisted subsidiary Board of Ingenia Communities Group.
 Her portfolio of advisory and committee roles includes Member of the Advisory Board to The Treasury (Australia), Member of the EnergyCo Transmission Acceleration Facility Investment Committee for the NSW Treasury, Advisor to the REST Board Investment Committee, Independent Member of the Minderoo Foundation and E&P Financial Group Investment Committees and Member of the ASIC Consultative Panel.
-Date of appointment 14 February 2024 Other current directorships None Former directorships (in the last 3 years) None Special responsibilities Member of Audit and Risk Committee Interests in shares and options Ordinary Shares - Immutep Limited Contractual rights of 615,983 performance rights to be issued by the Company if approved at 2024 AGM.
+Date of appointment 14 February 2024 Other current directorships - None None Former directorships (in the last 3 years) None Special responsibilities - Member of Audit and Risk Committee Member of Audit and Risk Committee Ordinary Shares - Immutep Limited Nil Interests in shares and options Contractual rights of 615,983 performance rights to be issued by the Company if approved at 2024 AGM.
 615,983